 There are no viable alternatives to providing safe, reliable physician-supported assisted dying.
-The legitimate need and desire for such assistance is justifiable and the demand to have at least such option is great - even though only a small number of people would actually make use of it.
-Any intention to (again) prohibit professionally assisted dying or to narrow access to such option will lead to the issue not being solved but the situation made worse.
+The legitimate need and desire for such assistance is justifiable and the public support and demand to have at least such option is great - even though only a small number of people would actually make use of it.
+Any intention to keep professionally assisted dying prohibited or to narrow access to such option will lead to the issue not being solved but the situation made worse.
 All through history, suicide and assistance in suicide have been reality.
 No criminal law and no making it a "sin" by religious dogmas have changed anything in this.
-In fact, by criminalising and banning self-determinedly ending one's suffering and life, the situation only becomes worse: either assistance takes place secretly or people take to drastic measures such as jumping off a high building, going in front of a train, shooting themselves, and so on.
-All this with the well-known risks of failure and dire consequences for the person and also for third persons (train drivers, emergency rescue teams, etc.), not to mention the costs for the country's healthcare system and the public in general.
-Furthermore, narrowing access to assisted/accompanied suicide will lead to unlawful discrimination: those who have the means and/or those who are able to travel abroad may find help elsewhere whilst others are forced to put up with what there is or, rather, what there isn't.
+In fact, by criminalising and banning self-determinedly ending one's suffering and life, the situation remains bad and/or becomes worse: either assistance takes place secretly or people take to drastic measures alone such as jumping off a high building, going in front of a train, shooting themselves, and so on.
+All this with the well-known high risk of failure and dire consequences for the person and also for third persons (train drivers, emergency rescue teams, etc.), not to mention the costs for the country's healthcare system and the public in general.
+Furthermore, prohibiting or narrowing access to assisted/accompanied suicide will lead to unlawful discrimination: those who have the means and/or those who are able to travel abroad may find help elsewhere, such as with DIGNITAS in Switzerland, whilst others are forced to put up with what there is or, rather, what there isn't.

-From a European legal perspective: a law that sets out medical requirements for the admissibility of assisted dying on a professional basis must ultimately be at odds with Article 8(1) in conjunction with Article 14 of the European Convention on Human Rights (ECHR): since the right to die has been recognised by the European Court of Human Rights as a human right, the imposition of any medical requirement would result in discrimination against persons who do not satisfy this requirement.
+From a European human rights legal perspective: a law that sets out medical requirements for the admissibility of assisted dying on a professional basis must ultimately be at odds with Article 8(1) in conjunction with Article 14 of the European Convention on Human Rights (ECHR): since the right to die has been recognised by the European Court of Human Rights as a human right, the imposition of any medical requirement would result in discrimination against persons who do not satisfy this requirement.